-Because the trainee receives only a stipend from the award, additional research support for the proposed project MUST come from the sponsor's laboratory.
-Therefore, the proposed project will likely be related to the sponsor's funded research.
-The sponsor should clarify the role that the applicant played in the development of the proposal, the relationship of the proposed project to ongoing research in the sponsor's laboratory, and how the project will contribute toward the training and career development of the applicant.
+Because the fellow receives only a stipend from the award, additional monetary support for the proposed work MUST come from the sponsor's laboratory.
+Therefore, the proposal will likely be related to the sponsor's currently-funded work.
+The sponsor should clarify the role the applicant played in developing the proposal, the relationship of the proposal to ongoing work in the sponsor's laboratory, and how the proposal will contribute toward the training and career development of the applicant.